iabhishek15/Question-Answer-Website/README.md

 # Question-Answer-Website

-This is a website build using django
+This is a website build using HTML, CSS, JS, Boostrap, ajax, django